Manifold Oblique Random Forests: Towards Closing the Gap on Convolutional Deep Networks: Theoretical Results

-The Lipschitz assumption is a frequent one taken in the literature on random forests \citep{athey_generalized_2018}.
+Note that these results apply to both oblique forests with unstructured atoms such as \Sporf\, as well as those with structured atoms such as \Mf.
+This Lipschitz assumption is a frequent one taken in the literature on random forests \cite{athey_generalized_2018}.
 It intuitively makes sense \textit{a priori} that small deviations in $x$ should lead to small deviations in the class probability.
-Honesty restricts the amount of data available for each of learning the partitions and voting, but is well suited to the subsampling of data for each tree in the forest and in some cases is actually beneficial \citep{wager_estimation_2018}.
 As in \citet{athey_generalized_2018}, however, this theorem is limited to continuous-valued features which rules out certain classes of data.